2014 15" Lenovo Thinkpad W540 (Q K1100M) [4th,4C,Q] + RX 570 @ 10Gbps-TB1 (AKiTiO Thunder2) + Win10 & Linux Kubuntu 19.10 [TuxThePenguin0]

 None yet, I will send some soon once I'm bothered

 On Linux it was as simple as adding a configuration file to run X11 on the eGPU

 On Windows the biggest problem was battling the automatic driver installation, as it normally installs the NVIDIA drivers first, which in my experience, reliably breaks installations after installing the AMD drivers.

 The first thing to do is boot into safe mode and uninstall all the graphics drivers completely using DDU, then, if possible while still in safe mode, install the AMD drivers, then Intel, then NVIDIA.

 To get the eGPU recognized in Windows it must be hot-plugged, however doing this results in worse performance until I do things like restart the DWM and the start menu process, the easiest workaround I have found is quickly plugging the Thunderbolt cable in as soon as the Windows logo appears

 3DMark Timespy: 3330 (GPU: 3383, CPU: 3062)

 3DMark Firestrike: 8773 (GPU: 10900, Physics: 8615)

-Currently I am having an issue where lots of power state changes often cause the GPU to crash which requires a hard reboot in Linux and in Windows either forces me to unplug the GPU (closing any 3D apps running on it) or causing a BSOD, a workaround I have found for this is to lock the GPU to the highest power state but this is not an ideal fix, in future I will get a better power supply which should hopefully solve the problem.
+Currently I am having an issue where lots of power state changes often cause the GPU to crash which requires a hard reboot in Linux and in Windows either forces me to unplug the GPU (closing any 3D apps running on it) or causing a BSOD, a workaround I have found for this is to lock the GPU to the highest power state but this is not an ideal fix.
 This is usually not a problem when running games since they always keep the GPU at the highest power state anyway.